 A regulator is required for full functionality.
 Suitable regulators for the hot-water underfloor temperature control system can be found here.

-The construction height is reduced to a minimum, with tube diameters of 6 mm or 8 mm being available.
+The construction height is reduced to a minimum, with tube diameters of 8 mm being available.

 The system is suitable for all surfaces.